unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/04_publish/02_publish/01_invocation.md

-# Accessing an API
+# Access an API

 APISpark web APIs are either *public* or *private*.
 This affects the way you access the Web API's documentation, including access tokens, but does not have an affect on invoking the API at runtime.

 ## Access a private API

 In order to browse a private web API's documentation and get your access tokens, you need to be a member of the API.
-To see how to create web API members, please visit the [User Groups](publish/secure/user-groups "User groups") page.
+To see how to create web API members, please visit the [User Groups](apispark/guide/publish/secure/user-groups "User groups") page.

 Navigate to the API's overview.
 If you are a member of the API, it will appear in your **Dashboard**.